 Maximising udder health for improved herd performance through dynamic testing

-Four dairy farmers in Carmarthenshire with an average herd size of 260 are taking part in this project to find out if dynamic testing can improve udder health in terms of reducing somatic cell counts, clinical mastitis and bactoscan levels.
+Four dairy farmers in Carmarthenshire with an average herd size of 260 took part in this project to find out if dynamic testing could improve udder health in terms of reducing somatic cell counts, clinical mastitis and bactoscan levels.

 The project plan

-Dynamic testing will be carried out by the farm’s vet every two months on each farm for one year, alongside the milk samples and teat scoring.
-The results from the testing will be analysed and then a variety of interventions can be implemented on farm to correct any issues depending on what is found.
+Dynamic testing was carried out by the farm’s vet every two months on each farm for one year, alongside the milk samples and teat scoring.
+The results from the testing were analysed and then a variety of interventions were implemented on farm to correct any issues depending on what was found.
 The diagram below includes a few examples of commonly encountered findings from dynamic testing and examples of possible solutions.

 - Overmilking was found to be one of the primary mechanisms of damage to the teat end, which in turn is one of the many defence barriers of the udder to mammary infection.

 - After being identified, changes were able to be made on the farms to rectify this, and overmilking reduced on average across all four farms by 21 per cent.